-RECYCLING THEN…Since 2004, Recycling for Newaygo County has been a vision, a voice, and a vehicle for recycling in Newaygo County and “adopted” edging communities including Holton and Hesperia.
+RECYCLING THEN…Since 2004, Recycling for Newaygo County has been a vision, a voice, and a vehicle for recycling in Newaygo County, and “adopted” edging community Holton.

 Our founding Director Bob Pinder and the founding Board of Directors did an incredible job developing services and operations, building a base of supporters, and bringing recycling passion to the people.
 RNC staff have processed, saved from landfills, and diverted to new manufacturing almost 19 million pounds of materials over the past 10 years.